NBA 10-Day Contract: How Does it Work?

 His bulky body along with his physical method of play makes him an excellent defensive player.
 He signed a cushy 4-year contract worth $22,417,500 with the Sacramento Kings in 2011.

-One of the most notable players on 10-day contracts is Isiah Thomas.
-He recently signed a 10-day contract with the Charlotte Hornets worth $175,668.
-However, this is not his first short-term stint.
+One of the most notable players on 10-day contracts in 2022 was Isaiah Thomas.
+He signed 10-day contracts with the Charlotte Hornets in March 2022 before joining the team for the rest of the season.

 He started with a promising career with Sacramento before moving from Phoenix to the Celtics in 2014, where he had wanted to settle.
 His time in Boston saw him get an All-NBA nod and an All-Star team in only three seasons.
 Soon after that, he started dealing with injuries and was traded from Boston to Cleveland in the Kyrie Irving deal.
-Since then has played for six teams in the last four seasons.
+After that, he played for several teams while trying to regain a stable NBA role.

-Isiah Thomas’s notable runs of 10-day contracts in this season started when he signed the first deal with the Los Angeles Lakers, getting some decent statistics during his run.
+Isaiah Thomas’s notable runs of 10-day contracts in that season started when he signed a deal with the Los Angeles Lakers, getting some decent statistics during his run.
 Some notable stats include scoring 19 and 13 points in 2 games consecutively.
 However, that didn’t earn him a full roster spot.
-Later he had a stint with the Mavericks, but that doesn’t look like it will give him a full-time spot.
+Later he had a stint with the Mavericks before landing with Charlotte.

 Lance Stephenson

 Lance Stephenson is most known for his fierce competitiveness and antics on the court.
-Amazingly, he signed a fourth 10-day contract with the Indiana Pacers.
-Under regular conditions, the highest number of 10-day contracts a team can sign a player is two.
-However, the first two 10-day contracts were under the hardship exception.
+Amazingly, he signed multiple 10-day contracts during the 2021-22 season, including hardship deals before staying with the Indiana Pacers for the rest of that season.
+Under regular conditions, the highest number of standard 10-day contracts a team can sign a player to in one season is two, but hardship exceptions can change what teams are allowed to do when they are short on available players.

 Also Read: What is the NBA Veteran Minimum Salary?